Advanced Care. Unmatched Expertise.

 Robotic septal myectomy can have similar or better outcomes than traditional open surgery, while significantly improving the experience for the patient.

-This minimally-invasive procedure is used to replace the aortic valve when there is extensive stenosis (narrowing and stiffening of the valve) or aortic insufficiency (leaky valve).
-Pulling together expertise in interventional cardiology and cardiothoracic surgery, the TAVR device is precisely placed and secured by a specialized catheter inserted through the femoral artery.
+This minimally invasive procedure is used to replace the aortic valve when there is extensive stenosis (narrowing and stiffening of the valve) or aortic insufficiency (leaky valve).
+In a procedure drawing upon expertise in interventional cardiology and cardiothoracic surgery, the TAVR device is precisely placed and secured by a specialized catheter inserted through the femoral artery.

 Convergent ablation is a treatment for atrial fibrillation, also called AFib.
 The procedure is a collaborative effort between a cardiac surgeon and an electrophysiologist.
 Convergent ablation uses radiofrequency to create lesions, or scar tissue, on the heart that block irregular electrical signals.
 The convergent procedure is more effective at keeping patients in normal heart rhythm than multiple cardiac catheter ablations.